disha-satpute/MySQL/mysql_info.md

 ```

 ## Implementation
-You can Implement all commands which are known as DDL,DML,DCL by giving reference of companyDB sql script which is available in this Repository
+You can Implement all commands of DDL,DML,DCL by giving reference of companyDB sql script which is available in this Repository.<br>
 You can also <a href="https://github.com/disha-satpute/MySQL/blob/main/companyDB.sql">Click Here</a> To get direct access to that Sql Script.